mlcommons/medperf/docs/what_is_medperf.md

 MedPerf aims to identify bias and generalizability issues of medical ML models by evaluating them on diverse medical data across the world.
 This process allows developers of medical ML to efficiently identify performance and reliability issues on their models while healthcare stakeholders (e.g., hospitals, practices, etc.) can validate such models against clinical efficacy.

-Importantly, MedPerf supports technology for **neutral governance** in order to enable **full trust** and **transparency** among participating parties (e.g., AI vendor, data provider, regulatory body, etc.).
+Importantly, MedPerf supports technology for **neutral governance** in order to enable **full trust** and **transparency** among participating parties (e.g., AI vendor, data owner, regulatory body, etc.).
 This is all encapsulated in the benchmark committee which is the overseeing body on a benchmark.

 | ![benchmark_committee.gif](images/benchmark_committee.gif) |
 |:--:|